Game

 Stop and Think

-Use movement to show what influences your healthy choices.
+This PE game uses movement and music to teach kids what influences their healthy choices.

 Key Message

-Make a fit choice!
+Make a healthy choice!

 Objectives